mgnlia/logitech-devstudio-2026/concept-doc-v2.md

 ---

+## API REALITY CHECK (TECHNICAL ACCURACY)

+- **No dial resistance/haptic control claim:** Actions SDK currently provides dial/button input events and LED output control; DialMind does **not** claim physical resistance or force-feedback control.
+- **No raw model temperature API claim:** “Creativity preference” is a plugin-level UX setting (conservative ↔ exploratory), not direct access to model temperature.
+- **Cursor scope is explicit:** Cursor integration is limited to VS Code-compatible extension surfaces + polling/inference from editor-visible suggestion state.
+DialMind does **not** claim private Cursor suggestion-stream access.

+---

 ## NOVELTY

 No existing Actions SDK plugin or third-party tool bridges physical peripheral controls to AI coding assistant state.
-The MX Creative Console has been deployed for creative apps (Premiere Pro, Blender, DaVinci Resolve) — but never as a real-time AI interface.
+The MX Creative Console has been deployed for creative apps (Premiere Pro, Blender, DaVinci Resolve) — but not as a context-adaptive AI coding interface.
 DialMind introduces a new interaction paradigm: **embodied AI coding**, where the developer's hands stay in physical contact with the AI workflow rather than reaching for mouse + menus.

 The adaptive context-switching model (writing → review → debug mode) is not present in any existing plugin on the Logitech Marketplace.